 We commend the New Zealand Superannuation Fund for adopting a public policy on nuclear weapons.
 We recommend the New Zealand Superannuation Fund exclude all nuclear weapons producing companies involved in all delivery systems specifically designed for nuclear weapons.
 Furthermore, the Fund should extend the scope of the policy to all financial products, including assets in pooled hedge fund mandates.
-We look forward to engaging with New Zealand Superannuation Fund, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.
+We look forward to engaging with New Zealand Superannuation Fund, so a strong and

-Nordea (Sweden) ★☆☆☆
+Nordea (Sweden)

 Nordea is the largest Nordic bank.
-It is active in in corporate and institutional banking as well as in retail and private banking.512 Nordea serves more than 10 million investors and has over €260 billion assets under management.513
+It is active in in corporate and institutional banking as well as in retail and private banking.360 Nordea serves more than 10 million investors and has over €260 billion assets under management.361

 Nordea's policy on nuclear weapons states that Nordea "does not invest in companies which are involved in the production or development of nuclear weapons".
-514 Nordea excludes companies that contribute to the development or manufacture of new nuclear weapon programs, including delivery systems that are specifically designed for nuclear weapons, in line with Nordea's 2010 policy on illegal weapons.515 In 2017 the policy was extended to also include companies involved in maintenance of nuclear weapons when at least 5% of their revenue is derived from military products.
-516 using index derivatives, index funds or external funds and external funds."
+Nordea excludes companies that contribute to the development or manufacture of new nuclear weapon programs, including delivery systems that are specifically designed for nuclear weapons, in line with Nordea's 2010 policy on illegal weapons.
+In 2017 the policy was extended to also include companies involved in maintenance of nuclear weapons when at least 5% of their revenue is derived from military products.
+He is a second to the companies involved in maintenance of nuclear weapons when at least 5% of their revenue is derived from military products.

+Nordea's exclusion policy applies to all actively managed products, except for "index funds, fund of funds using index derivatives, index funds or external funds and external funds."
 External asset managers are encouraged to implement Nordea's Policy for Responsible Investment.
-517

-Nordea's exclusion policy applies to all actively managed products, except for "index funds, fund of funds
+365

-As of October 2017, Nordea's exclusion list currently contains 29 companies for involvement with nuclear weapons: AECOM; Aerojet Rocketdyne Holdings; BAE Systems; The Boeing Company; Booz Allen Hamilton Holding; CACI International; China Shipbuilding Industry; Cohort; Constructions Industrielles de la Mediterranee; Engility Holdings; Fluor; Harris; Honeywell International; Huntington Ingalls Industries; Jacobs Engineering; L3 Technologies; Leidos Holdings; Leonardo; Moog; Northrop Grumman; Premier Explosives; Raytheon; Rolls-Royce Holdings; Safran; Serco Group; Thales; Ultra Electronics Holdings; United Technologies and Walchandnagar Industries.
-The exclusion list is based on the findings of data provider Ethix SRI Advisors.
+As of October 2017, Nordea's exclusion list currently contains 29 companies for involvement with nuclear weapons: AECOM; Aerojet Rocketdyne Holdings; BAE Systems; The Boeing Company; Booz Allen Hamilton Holding; CACI International; China Shipbuilding Industry; Cohort; Constructions Industrielles de la Mediterranee; Engility Holdings; Fluor; Harris; Honeywell International; Huntington Ingalls Industries; Jacobs Engineering; L3 Technologies; Leidos Holdings; Leonardo; Moog; Northrop Grumman; Premier Explosives; Raytheon; Rolls-Royce Holdings; Safran; Serco Group; Thales; Ultra Electronics Holdings; United Technologies and Walchandnagar Industries.366 The exclusion list is based on the findings of data provider Ethix SRI Advisors.367